-What is a BI tool?
-Which BI tool is best for your organization?
-Which criteria should be kept in mind while comparing the different BI tools?
+What are business intelligence (BI) tools?
+Which tool is best for your organization?
+Which criteria should be kept in mind while comparing the different tools?

-By merging the extensive number of knowledge sets from the different BI tools (i.e., from your current BI tool to different analytical software), you will be able to choose the best for your organization.
+By merging the extensive number of knowledge sets from the different business intelligence tools (i.e., from your current BI tool to different analytical software), you will be able to choose the best for your organization.

 If you are researching suitable BI tools for your organization, keep these points in mind: